Engineering a simulation for a 5 MWh zero-emission yacht

 The question, of course, is how do you make sure this works?
 For that, the team looked to build a real-time capable digital twin using the Modelica Standard and XRG HVAC libraries.

 After all, you don’t want to risk damage to such a high-stakes project.
+Nor do you want to run into any blockers on the way.
 This is why you must test heavily before building.

-They modelled critical components and created a digital twin of the yacht's thermal architecture.
+Therefore, the team modelled critical components and created a model of the yacht's thermal system.
 This allowed them to map and test low-level control loops, automated valve switching, and safety cooling modes entirely in a virtual environment.
+With the idea being that the higher level intelligence can then build on top of all that and still be testable.

-Bridging the gap wasn’t without its hurdles; however, through rigorous testing they ensured no broken logic entered the system.
+Bridging the gap wasn’t without its hurdles; however, through rigorous and automated testing they ensured no broken logic entered the system.

 With the high-temperature systems successfully simulated, the next step comes in testing it out in real-world conditions.
 Best of all, the entire project is open-source, meaning the entire maritime industry can benefit from these learnings.